Rovinj, a Charming Town in Croatia: Things to Do & Travel Guide

 Tags: croatia, europe, korcula

-Split’s an excellent city in its own right but due to its proximity to other towns, it’s a great place to base yourself to explore northern Dalmatia via day trips.
+There are a lot of easy day trips from Split to take, even if you don’t have a car.
+Split’s an excellent city in its own right, but it’s also a great place to base yourself to explore northern Dalmatia.
 Though I didn’t get to visit all the amazing places around Split, here are six places I did visit and what I thought of them.

 When I was researching where to visit in Croatia, Hvar was a name that came up repeatedly.
-I have to admit that I didn’t see much appeal in visiting Hvar since I’m more of a city person, but I opted to visit anyway.
-Even … Continue reading
+I have to admit that I didn’t see much appeal in visiting Hvar since I’m more of … Continue reading

 Tags: croatia, europe, hvar, korcula, krka, primosten, sibenik, split, trogir